sait-wbdv/winter-2022/content/cpnt-265/lessons/day-04.md

 ---

 ## Housekeeping
+- Week 14 schedule updated
+- Achievements
   - You can submit past work for Achievements, if:
       - it wasn't covered in class (i.e. React);
       - it isn't based on a past assignment or code provided in class.
   - Mini-presentation idea: Speak for 5 minutes about a potential Final Project idea
       - Get feedback from your peers
-    - Include wireframes, journal entries, etc for extra points
+      - Include wireframes, journal entries, mood boards for extra points

 ---